bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 The welcome message is fixed for the duration of a meeting.
 If you want to see the effect of changing the `welcome` parameter, you must [end](/dev/api.html#end) the current meeting or wait until the BigBlueButton server removes it from memory (which occurs about two minutes after the last person has left).
 If you change the parameters in `bigbluebutton.properties`, you must restart BigBlueButton with `sudo bbb-conf --restart` for the new values to take effect.

-## Delete raw data from recordings
+## Delete raw data from published recordings

 When a meeting finishes, the BigBlueButton server [archives the meeting data](/dev/recording.html#archive) (referred to as the "raw" data).